 Bolt Insurance Agency noted the importance of making every penny count for small businesses, finding that the largest expenses most companies face include employee wages (19.4 percent), inventories (7.7 percent) and rent (4.6 percent).
 However, other costly expenses include business equipment-related costs, vehicle expenses, business insurance, employee benefits, business taxes, utilities and promotional advertising.

-A virtual PBX system from AccessDirect is one technology choice that small businesses can make to help reduce costs.
+An affordable virtual PBX phone system from AccessDirect is one technology choice that small businesses can make to help cut costs.
 Small businesses can leverage a PBX system for affordable phone service that can even set up lines on existing mobile devices.
 In this way, a company can cut communications costs, reduce its hardware footprint, free up financial resources for further business investment and enjoy further tax deductions.

 In addition, businesses gain the advantage of fax-to-email functionality with AccessDirect phone systems, which can help cut expenses and even eliminate costs associated with printing and shipping.
 With more corporate tasks capable of being done virtually, small businesses can take advantage of a single system to cut costs across the whole business.